world-class/compass/README.md

         $ npm install express ejs mysql

-2. Run the SQL commands in the `create_database.sql` file.
+2. Run the SQL commands in the `database` directory to build the database.
 3. Insert your mysql password into the `index.js` file in this section:

         const db = mysql.createConnection({